Skip to main content

 Version strings longer than 128 characters will be trimmed to that length.

-From Atomic SDK 1.2.3, the client app version defaults to unknown if you do not call this method.
+The client app version defaults to unknown if you do not call this method.

 The following code snippet sets the client app's version to Version 14.2 (14C18).